tensorflow/probability/CONTRIBUTING.md

 To run the unit tests, you'll need several packages installed (again, we strongly recommend you work in a virtualenv).
-We include a script to do this for you, which also does some sanity checks on the environtment:
+We include a script to do this for you, which also does some sanity checks on the environment:

 ```shell
 ./testing/install_test_dependencies.sh